peeomid/todos.md/local_doc/tui-architecture.md

    - **Structured** tokens: `key:value` (recognized by `parseFilterArg`)
    - **Free-text** tokens: anything else (each treated as `text:<token>`)
 5. Build predicate filters and apply them to `index.tasks`.
 6. Sort tasks by view sort spec (or default sort).
+In project-grouped task lists, sorting is tree-preserving (subtasks stay under their parent; subtrees sort as a unit).
 7. Render:
    - optionally grouped by project with visual header rows
    - headers are not selectable; selection is always on a task row